-The Monitoring and Command tool can be launched via the CPSwarm Launcher.
-Alternatively, the Web Browser needs to be opened to start the Monitoring and Command Tool.
+The Web Browser needs to be opened to start the Maintenance and Monitoring Tool.
 After the Monitoring and Command Tool is launched, a swarm device discovery phase will be carried out, in which the swarm device will send data regarding its properties to the Monitoring and Command Tool (see Figure 2, Message 1).
 After that, the Monitoring and Command Tool is ready to monitor and command each member in the swarm.
 Message 2 (see Figure 2) represents the data flowing from the swarm device to the Monitoring and Command Tool.
-It contains the real-time status of the CPS, such as the current location, current speed, current battery life, etc. Message 3 (see Figure 2) represents the commands sent from the Monitoring and Command Tool to the swarm, such as changing swarm behaviour, shutting down the swarm, etc.
+It contains the real-time status of the CPS, such as the current location, current speed, current battery life, etc. Message 3 (see Figure 2) represents the commands sent from the Monitoring Tool to the swarm, such as changing swarm behaviour, shutting down the swarm, etc.